About Linda Folk

 I am a passionate researcher with extensive professional experience in the creative industries, having worked in a multitude of roles in the UK, Germany, and Australia.
-In addition to my role as a PhD researcher, I support the Centre for Cultural and Media Policy Studies in various roles, including teaching on the Major Project Module.
+Beyond my own research, I am a sessional teacher at the Centre for Cultural and Media Policy Studies.

-My research is powered by my desire to improve diversity and inclusivity in the creative industries and beyond.
+My research is powered by my desire to make the creative process more inclusive.
 With global challenges mounting, we have never been in more need of creative solutions and ideas.
-Only by including diverse voices from every background and experience in the process can we create truly groundbreaking innovation.
-Figuring out how to do this in the most effective way is the aim of my research.
+Only by including diverse voices can we achieve groundbreaking innovation.
+My approach to this topic is by researching creative synergy, and how we can set the scene for teams to have more and better ideas.

 From 2016 to 2018, I worked full time in the creative economy in London, while pursuing my PhD research in Warwick part-time, which has given me unique insights into group dynamics in the creative industry.
 In 2016, I graduated from the MA in Creative and Media Enterprises at Warwick.
 My Undergraduate degree is in Communication and Psychology from the Ludwig-Maximilian Universität (LMU) in Munich.